Thomvis/BrightFutures/README.md

 }
 ```

-`NoError` indicates that the `Future` cannot fail.
-This is guaranteed by the type system, since `NoError` has no initializers.
+`Never` indicates that the `Future` cannot fail.
+This is guaranteed by the type system, since `Never` has no initializers.
 As an alternative to the completion scope, you could also create a `Promise`, which is the writeable equivalent of a Future, and store it somewhere for later use.

 ## Callbacks
 You can be informed of the result of a `Future` by registering callbacks: `onComplete`, `onSuccess` and `onFailure`.
 The order in which the callbacks are executed upon completion of the future is not guaranteed, but it is guaranteed that the callbacks are executed serially.
 It is not safe to add a new callback from within a callback of the same future.